sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 [ACCORDION-BEGIN [Step 1: ](Enter your trial account)]

-1. In your web browser, open the [SAP Cloud Platform trial cockpit](https://cockpit.hanatrial.ondemand.com/).
+1. In your web browser, open the [SAP BTP trial cockpit](https://cockpit.hanatrial.ondemand.com/).

 2. Navigate to the trial global account by clicking **Enter Your Trial Account**.